 Here’s what Greenwich Council told them.

 So the latest figure show they have less in 2016/17 than seven years ago.
-Given population growth alongside many new homes, new schools (where problems are widespread) and shops this is bizarre.
+Given population growth alongside many new homes, new schools (where problems are widespread) and shops this is pretty bizarre.

 Central Government cuts can’t be blamed as traffic officers are self-financing.
 Indeed, not having enough has led to at least a £9 million budget gap over the past five years.